Erik Cole: Professional

 On March 4, 2009, Cole was traded back to Carolina in exchange for Patrick O'Sullivan and a second-round draft pick; O'Sullivan was traded to Carolina for Justin Williams and second-round pick earlier that day.
 On July 1, 2009, the Hurricanes signed Cole to a two-year, $5.8 million contract, which paid $2.8 million in 2009–10 and $3 million in 2010–11).
-On December 5, 2009, Cole scored his sixth career hat-trick against the Vancouver Canucks in Raleigh.
-The second goal went off the skate of former Clarkson University teammate, and then-Canuck, Willie Mitchell.
-Cole scored the third goal on an empty-net after goaltender Andrew Raycroft was pulled in favor for an extra attacker in the last minute of play.
+On December 5, 2009, Cole scored his sixth career hat-trick in a 5–3 win over the Vancouver Canucks.

 On July 1, 2011, Cole signed a four-year, $18 million contract as a free agent with the Montreal Canadiens.
 Cole wore jersey number 72 for the Canadiens.
 During his first season with the Canadiens in 2011–12, Cole set career highs with 35 goals and 61 points.
 On March 23, 2012, Cole scored a natural hat-trick just 5:41 into a game against the Ottawa Senators, setting a Canadiens record for the quickest hat-trick from the start of a game.

 On February 26, 2013, during the lockout-shortened 2012–13 season, after a slow start offensively, Cole was traded to the Dallas Stars in exchange for Michael Ryder and a third-round draft pick in 2013.
 In 28 games with Dallas, Cole would record six goals and one assist as the Stars would miss the 2013 playoffs.

 On March 1, 2015, the Stars traded Cole to the Detroit Red Wings in exchange for Mattias Bäckman, Mattias Janmark-Nylén and a second-round draft pick in 2015.
 On April 8, it was announced that Cole would miss the remainder of the season with a spinal contusion he suffered on March 24 in a game against the Arizona Coyotes.